 Frequently Asked Questions about the Workers' Compensation Process

-Will I lose my job for filing a workers' compensation claim?
+Will I lose my job if I file a workers' compensation claim?

 Your employer cannot fire you for filing a workers' compensation claim.
 Protection from retaliation is a part of the workers' compensation law in Florida.
 However, depending on the severity of your injury and the nature of your work, you might not be able to return to work.
 Additionally, the employer is not required to keep your job open for you to come back.

 I haven't heard anything about my benefits claim and I sent them notice a month ago.
 What's going on?

 According to the workers compensation laws, "The carrier must pay, disallow, or deny all medical, dental, pharmacy, and hospital bills submitted to the carrier in accordance with department rule no later than 45 calendar days after the carrier's receipt of the bill."
 Consulting your attorney or employer may help to expedite the process.

 Do I need an attorney for my workers' compensation claim?

 You need an attorney in order to receive the maximum benefits you are entitled to under the law.
 Coye Law Firm is experienced in the workers' compensation system and can help you sort through medical benefits, lost wages, and other sources of financial assistance.
 Although one is not required by law, an attorney knows the methods, reasons, and small details that go into calculating a settlement for your full benefits.

 How much does it cost to hire an attorney for my workers' compensation claim?